Partitioning

 • You can exchange only the partitions that are located at the hierarchy bottom (leaf partitions).

-• You cannot exchange partitions with partitioned tables or child partitions of partitioned tables.
+• You cannot exchange partitions with partitioned tables or non-leaf partitions of partitioned tables.

 • You cannot exchange partitions with tables having the DISTRIBUTED REPLICATED distribution policy.